autogluon/tabrepo/README.md

 To instead reproduce a small subset of the TabRepo dataset in a few minutes, run [examples/run_quickstart_from_scratch.py](examples/run_quickstart_from_scratch.py).

+## Running HPO experiments with TabRepo

+Syne Tune proposes a wrapper to simulate methods such as random-search, bayesian-optimization or others on TabRepo search-space.
+You can see [this example](https://github.com/syne-tune/syne-tune/blob/main/examples/launch_tabrepo.py) to get started.

 ## Future work

 We have been using TabRepo to study potential data leakage in AutoGluon stacking, we believe the following are also